 3D printers like to think that the print comes clean off the build plate of their printer.
-After a couple long and complex prints, the reality of 3D printing hits hard.
+After a couple long and complex prints, the reality of Finishing prints.

 Brims, rafts and support material leave sharp jagged edges around the print.
 Supports create rough bumpy points on flat surfaces.
 Overhanging and bridging surfaces still droop and curl on the print.
 Other overhangs do not lay down right for a clean flat layer.